 1 packet active dry yeast (I used one from Schär)

-1 packet gluten-free baking powder (I used a regular Dr. Oetker one from the store; it happens to be GF)
+1 packet gluten-free baking powder (I used a regular Dr. Oetker packet; it’s GF, like most brands—do check, though!)

 1/2 tsp salt